 3. IT’S OK - YOU CAN SOUND INFORMAL WHEN YOU SPEAK ENGLISH

 It’s often the case that English language learners sound too formal when they speak English.
-For instance, they don’t use contractions when it’s perfectly normal to use them, and they may stress vowel sounds in prepositions instead of reducing them to schwa.
+For instance, they don’t use contractions and they may stress vowel sounds in prepositions instead of reducing them to schwa.

 It’s the same situation when it comes to collocations.
 I sometimes feel that learners feel too ashamed to use them because they think that only native speakers should use collocations.

 Here are some examples of overly formal and unnatural speech.
 I also offer some collocations which are more common in informal spoken English:

 FORMAL: I was very bored in that meeting

 INFORMAL: I was BORED STIFF in that meeting (bored still = extremely bored)